hyperledger/identus-cloud-agent/mercury/README.md

   **Warning:** this folder is a dependicy of `prism-mediator`/`build.sbt`'s `apiBaseDirectory` property.

-- `prism-mediator`:
+- `mercury-library`:
-  Is our project implementation of the DID Comm protocols, DID Comm mediator agent and its client agents.
+  Is our project implementation of the DID Comm and DID Comm protocols.

+- `mercury-cloud-agent`:
+  An implementation of a DID Comm Agent on the cloud.

+- `mercury-mediator`:
+  Is our project implementation of the DID Comm mediator agent.

   See [Mercury Mediator](./prism-mediator/README.md)